Netcentric/vault-upgrade-hook/samples/sling-pipes-package/README.md

 ## package versions and run

 The sample package has a settings as `mode=on_change` (no mode specified is equal to `on_change`) where the version check would prevent the pipes from being executed multiple times but can also run as `run=always`.

+## Versioning

+[JsonResourceSerializer](https://github.com/Netcentric/vault-upgrade-hook/blob/develop/vault-upgrade-hook/src/main/java/biz/netcentric/vlt/upgrade/util/JsonResourceSerializer.java) is used to serialize the whole sling pipe's resource tree to String.
+Then it's used to generate md5 hash which is used as its version.

+Groovy script's content is used to generate md5 hash which together with script's name is used as its version.